 The CLC Board of Directors provides governance and oversight for CLC operations and initiatives.
-The role of each Board member is to act in the best interest of the organization as a whole and to exercise the legal and financial duties of stewardship.
-It is vital to the growth and success of the organization that strong and committed individuals are elected to leadership positions.
+The role of each Board member is to act in the best interest of the organization as a whole and to exercise the legal duties of stewardship.

 Three-Year Commitment, One Year Each Position: